Review details of the Lightup Cloud deployment model.

 - A login link dedicated to your account

-If your data warehouses are publicly accessible, you are ready to use your Lightup Cloud account.
-No additional setup is needed.
-Simply log in to your account using the dedicated login link.
-It usually looks like
+If your data is publicly accessible, you are ready to access your Lightup Cloud account: use the dedicated login link you received (it usually looks like

-This step is only needed if your data warehouse(s) are hidden behind a corporate firewall or another access control mechanism (e.g., accessible only from within your corporate VPC or on your corporate VPN).
-In that case, additional setup is needed to enable your Lightup Cloud instance to access your data warehouse(s) using one of the mechanisms listed ahead.
+If your data is hidden behind a corporate firewall or another access control mechanism (e.g., accessible only from within your corporate VPC or on your corporate VPN), you'll need to enable your Lightup Cloud instance to access your data:

 If your data warehouse is accessible on a public endpoint (a public IP or host name like